Dr Ekaterina Kolpinskaya

 Both my research and teaching revolve around my long-standing interest in political representation in Britain.
 They stretch from exploring role model effect and symbolic representation of women and ethnic minorities to studying substantive religious representation in the UK Parliament and issues relating to accountability, political attitudes and the effects of political environments.

 I have published several collaborative and single-authored papers in this area and have recently a book examining the effects of religion on Euroscepticism in Britain.
-I am currently working on a study exploring inspirational persons (heroes and role models) of modern Britons and hold a Parliamentary Academic Fellowship examining how to make parliamentary environment more inclusive for disabled people.
+I am currently working on a study exploring inspirational persons (heroes and role models) of modern Britons and have recently held a Parliamentary Academic Fellowship examining how to make parliamentary environment more inclusive for disabled people.

 I teach modules on parliamentary studies (POL2113) and political representation in the UK (POL3242), as well as Issues in Modern British Politics (POL2114) that reflect my susbstantive research and methodological expertise.
 I am a Fellow of the Higher Education Academy.